common-lisp-repos/franz-lisp/README.md

 Preservation Group][spg]'s Web site.

 The `franz/` directory contains the source code of the interpreter called `lisp`.
 It is mostly written in C but plain old (pre-ANSI) one.
-There are also some assembly code for VAX, Motorola 68000, etc.
+There is also some assembly code for VAX, Motorola 68000 and so on.

-The `lisplib/` directory contains Lisp code that may or may not run on Franz Lisp, from *official* basic libraries to some foreign libraries such as a port of Flavors (an object-oriented Lisp system) and the `loop` macro.
+The `lisplib/` directory contains Lisp code that may or may not run on Franz Lisp, from *official* essential libraries to some advanced libraries such as a port of Flavors (an object-oriented Lisp system) and the loop macro.
 You must have fun here! :)

 The `liszt/` directory contains the source code of the compiler called `liszt`.
 It is written in Franz Lisp itself.
 The names of franz and liszt are taken from